swachter/scala-ts/readme.md

 Note that modifications of adapted arrays are not reflected in the underlying Scala array.
 Therefore, the default interop type for an array is `eu.swdev.scala.ts.tpe.ReadOnlyArray`.
 That type corresponds to TypeScript's `ReadonlyArray`.

-#### Support for Inner Classes
+#### Support of Inner Classes

 Instance adapters may also contain class adapters of inner classes.
-Because of a current limitation of ScalaJS (cf. [ScalaJS/4142](https://github.com/scala-js/scala-js/issues/4142)) an additional field for the class adapter must be generated.
-The field is named like the adapted class with an `$a` suffix.
-The class adapter can be used to instantiate classes and adapters like a normal (i.e. non-inner) classes.
+These class adapters can be used like a class adapters of non-inner classes.
+Their `newDelegate` method creates an instance of the inner class and their `newAdapter` method returns an instance adapter for an instance of an inner class.

 ## Appendix